angelalonso/polizai/database/README.md

 Database to feed the Polizai app.

 ## Steps
-- Build an empty container with a small postgres server
+- Build an empty container with a small postgres server (using v12.6 to have the same version of pg_dump as ubuntu 20.04 provides currently)
 ```
 docker build -f Dockerfile -t polizai_db:v0.1 .
 ```